openframeworks/ofSite/_documentation/addons/ofxOpenCv/ofxCvShortImage.markdown

-Copies one ofxCvShortImage to another ofxCvShortImage using the = symbol.
+Copies ofxCvGrayscaleImage to the ofxCvShortImage using the = symbol.

 ~~~~{.cpp}
 imageOne = imageTwo; // make sure that the dimensions and ROI match